 Hong Kong has an Admiralty Court (part of the Court of First Instance).
 Admiralty actions are entered in the Admiralty List and prefixed HCAJ, and proceedings are governed by Order 75 of the Rules of the High Court (Cap 4A).
-Every action to enforce a claim for damage, loss of life or personal injury arising out of a collision or any breach of the collision regulations is assigned to the Court of First Instance admiralty jurisdiction, and the District Court has no jurisdiction to hear such matters even if the claim value (less than HK\$3 million) would otherwise fall within the jurisdiction of the District Court rather than the High Court.20 The admiralty jurisdiction also includes claims in respect of liability falling on the International Oil Pollution Compensation Fund, limitation actions, salvage claims and claims in rem for damage done by a ship.
+Every action to enforce a claim for damage, loss of life or personal injury arising out of a collision or any breach of the collision regulations is assigned to the Court of First Instance's admiralty jurisdiction, and the District Court has no jurisdiction to hear such matters even if the claim value (less than HK\$3 million) would otherwise fall within the jurisdiction of the District Court rather than the High Court.
+The admiralty jurisdiction also includes claims in respect of liability falling on the International Oil Pollution Compensation Fund, limitation actions, salvage claims and claims in rem for damage done by a ship.

-The Limitation Ordinance (Cap 347) applies to most maritime claims except collisions, where two years apply (see Section VI.v).
-For claims in contract21 and tort, the time limit is six years from the date on which the cause of action accrued or from the date the damage was suffered, respectively.
+The Limitation Ordinance (Cap 347) applies to most maritime claims except collisions, for which two years applies (see Section VI.v).
+For claims in contract and tort, the time limit is six years from the date on which the cause of action accrued or from the date the damage was suffered, respectively.
 For personal injury or death claims, the limitation period is three years from the date on which the cause of action occurred.

-In shipping disputes, there are often conflicts of law and disputes as to the forum in which the claims should be heard.
-In Hong Kong, where an action is brought in personam, the position is generally the same as in non-admiralty proceedings and will depend on whether the plaintiff should be granted leave to effect service on a foreign defendant outside Hong Kong under Order 11 of the Rules of the High Court.22 In in rem proceedings, no such procedure exists as, generally, it will involve service of a writ on the vessel when it is in Hong Kong territorial waters (i.e., service outside the jurisdiction is not required).23 Provided that the claim is one that by its nature gives rise to an action in rem, service of a writ on the ship is sufficient to found jurisdiction, even in the absence of any other factor connecting the case with Hong Kong.24 However, even where jurisdiction has been established, through arresting in Hong Kong or service out of the jurisdiction, the court has inherent power to order a stay of proceedings in favour of another jurisdiction if it is a more appropriate forum (see, for example, Shijiazhuang Iron & Steel Co Ltd), or where the claim is governed by an exclusive jurisdiction clause,25 or in favour of arbitration where the relevant contract contains an arbitration clause.26 Anti-suit injunctions will also be granted by the Hong Kong courts, for example, where cargo claimants have commenced proceedings in the country of discharge
+In shipping disputes, there are often conflict of laws and disputes as to the forum where the claims should be heard.
+In Hong Kong, where an action is brought in personam, the position is generally the same as in non-admiralty proceedings and will depend on whether the plaintiff should be granted leave to effect service on a foreign defendant outside Hong Kong under Order 11 of the Rules of the High Court.
+In in rem proceedings, no such procedure exists as, generally, it will involve service of a writ on the vessel when it is in Hong Kong territorial waters (i.e., service outside the jurisdiction is not required).
+Provided that the claim is one that by its nature gives rise to an action in rem, service of a writ on the ship is sufficient to found jurisdiction, even in the absence of any other factor connecting the case with Hong Kong.
+However, even where jurisdiction has been established, through arresting in Hong Kong or service out of the jurisdiction, the court has inherent power to order a stay of proceedings in favour of another jurisdiction if it is a more appropriate forum or where the claim is governed by an exclusive jurisdiction clause, or in favour of arbitration where the relevant contract contains an arbitration clause.
+Anti-suit injunctions will also be granted by the Hong Kong courts, for example, where cargo claimants have commenced proceedings in the country of discharge in breach of a jurisdiction clause in the relevant

-20 www.doj.gov.hk/eng/legal/.
-Note that in June 2018, LegCo approved the Judiciary's proposed increase in the general financial limit of the District Court from HK\$1 million to HK\$3 million.
-The revised limit was implemented from 3 December 2018: www.info.gov.hk/gia/general/201807/06/P2018070500771.htm.
+The general financial limit of the District Court was increased from HK\$1 million to HK\$3 million from 3 December 2018: www.info.gov.hk/gia/general/201807/06/P2018070500771.htm.

-21 Hong Kong has ratified the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading 1968 (the Hague-Visby Rules); thus, for cargo claims, a one-year contractual time bar modifies the statutory limitation period.
+Hong Kong has ratified the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading as amended by the Brussels Protocols of 1968 and 1979 (the Hague-Visby Rules); thus, for cargo claims, a one-year contractual time bar modifies the statutory limitation period.

-22 Halsbury's Laws of Hong Kong - Vol. 38: Maritime Law (2nd edition, 2017), page 119.
+Halsbury's Laws of Hong Kong - Vol. 38: Maritime Law (2nd edition, 2020) [250.041].